List of Most Frequently Asked Security testing Interview Questions with detailed Answers:

-Hackers check for any loophole in the system through which they can pass SQL queries bypassed the security checks and return back the critical data.
+Hackers check for any loophole in the system through which they can pass SQL queries, bypass the security checks, and return back the critical data.
 This is known as SQL injection.
 It can allow hackers to steal critical data or even crash a system.

 SQL injections are very critical and need to be avoided.
 Periodic security testing can prevent this kind of attack.
 SQL database security needs to be defined correctly and input boxes and special characters should be handled properly.

 Q #5) List the attributes of Security Testing?

 Answer: There are following seven attributes of Security Testing: